 Public Information Request

 If you prefer to make a written request, complete the Maryland Public Information Act Request Form.
-Your request should sufficiently identify the records that you are seeking including a clearly identified subject matter, specific dates or ranges of dates of documents requested, and names or titles of individuals that may have documents responsive to your request, if known, so that responsive documents can be more readily retrieved.
+Your request should sufficiently identify the records that you are seeking including a clearly identified subject matter, specific dates or ranges of dates of documents requested, and names or titles of individuals who may have documents responsive to your request, if known, so that responsive documents can be more readily retrieved.

-Send Requests to:
+Send Requests To:

 City Manager’s Office